 There is one thing that I read everywhere regarding acetate – Keep away from nail polish remover containing acetone.
 But this is not the only thing that should be kept away.
 Acetate should never be in touch with spot stain removers, acetic acid containing products, phenol, and other chemicals.

-Alkaline substances are substances with a ph value of more than 7.
+Alkaline materials have a ph value of more than 7.
 These include baking soda, caustic soda, and such materials regularly used in cleaning.
 Keep away.

 Avoid Water damages

 Water can cause water stains on acetate; it also causes the color of the garment to run.

 Avoid all staining materials – this is true for all clothes- you would do better to avoid all stains; but it is true for acetate than any other fabrics; even alcohol can stain your acetate fabric.